Snowiiii/Pumpkin/docs/index.md

   - title: Feature complete
     details: With all vanilla features supported, you will have no issues.
   - title: Extensible
-    details: Using <a>Extism</a> you can extend Pumpkin to your needs.
+    details: Using Extism you can extend Pumpkin to your needs.
 Play your way!
 ---